jcastillo2nd/kubernetes-examples/nginxinc-ingress/single-ingress-multiple-namespaces/README.md

     testapptwo-namespace     testapptwo-service     ClusterIP      10.245.231.135   <none>           80/TCP                       160m

-The CLUSTER-IP value for the testappapi-service, testappone-service and testapptwo-service services are used in the Endpoints
+The CLUSTER-IP value for the testappapi-service, testappone-service and testapptwo-service services are used in the Endpoints.
+For the test app manifests, the service `clusterIP` setting is used to keep this consistent.

     apiVersion: v1
     kind: Service